100 Notable alumni of

 -

-Salman Amin "Sal" Khan is an American educator and the founder of Khan Academy, a free online non-profit educational platform and an organization with which he has produced over 6,500 video lessons teaching a wide spectrum of academic subjects, originally focusing on mathematics and science.
-He is also the founder of Khan Lab School, a brick-and-mortar private school in Mountain View, California.
+Salman Amin Khan is an American educator and the founder of Khan Academy, a free online non-profit educational platform with which he has produced over 6,500 video lessons teaching a wide spectrum of academic subjects, originally focusing on mathematics and science.
+He is also the founder of Khan Lab School, a private, in-person school in Mountain View, California.

 -